Renters' Review - Secret Shoppers Strike Again

 By Eric Servais, publisher

 My daughter and I decided to grow a vegetable garden.
-We chose the perfect spot in our yard, however, where we envisioned our bountiful harvest we currently had lawn.
+We chose a spot in the yard, however, where we envisioned our bountiful harvest we currently had lawn.
 That meant I needed a tiller, so the next step was finding a rental center.

 I swung into the drive on the way home from work, correcting myself after I swung into the equipment yard first.
 See, while the sign was visible (if extraordinarily plain) it was placed between two entrances with no clear indication where I was to go.
 The intended drive was essentially an alley to a poorly maintained parking lot.
 Seeing identical single unmarked doors into buildings on either side of the alley, I (incorrectly) chose the one where I saw some equipment and a couple of guys in what turned out to be the mechanics’ home turf.
 They directed me to the other door propped open with a tamper.
 Inspecting the entrance as I walked over, there was absolutely no way for me to recognize - on my own as a first-time customer - that this was the way in.